jahnavikedia/jahnavikedia/README.md

 ### Hi there 👋
 I am a Master’s student in Software Engineering at San Jose State University (SJSU).
 I am passionate about programming, problem-solving, and building scalable software solutions.
-Previously, I worked as an Associate Software Engineer at UST Globals, where I gained hands-on experience in full-stack web development.
+Previously, I worked as an SDE 2 at UST Globals, where I gained hands-on experience in full-stack web development.

-With a background in Computer Science and Engineering from SOA University, I have developed a deep technical acumen and a keen interest in Java full-stack development, cloud technologies, and database management.
+With a background in Computer Science and Engineering from SOA University, I have developed a deep technical expertise and a keen interest in full-stack Java development, cloud technologies, and database management.
 My academic and professional experiences have equipped me with the skills to design, develop, and optimize web applications with end-to-end functionality.

 Skills:
 • Languages: Java, C, Kotlin.